cihai/unihan-etl/doc/unihan.rst

    :width: 300px
    :align: center

-In order to do this, the effort pulls together various sources of information to detail characteristics of the glyphs, and vet them through a thorough proofreading process.
-It is an international effort, hallmarked by cooperation between researchers and groups like the `Ideographic Rapporteur Group`_.
+To do this, various sources of information are pulled together and cross-referenced to detail characteristics of the glyphs, and vet them through a thorough proofreading process.
+It's an international effort, hallmarked by between researchers and groups like the `Ideographic Rapporteur Group`_.
 Glyphs once only noted in dictionaries and antiquity are set in stone with their own codepoints, carefully cross-referenced with information from, often multiple, distinct sources.

 The advantage that UNIHAN provides to east asian researchers, including